ucl-codec/cloud_infrastructure/docs/administration/configuration-files.md

 ## Local Nodes
 - `name_prefix`: Prefix used to name the CloudFormation stacks.
 Must be unique in your account
 - `stack_name`: (optional) overrides the Cloud Formation stack name.
 Not required in general
-- `site_name`: Human readable name for the Local Node; only used in descriptions
+- `site_description`: Human readable name for the Local Node; only used in descriptions
 - `domain_name`: The private hosted zone domain name that Local Node data providesr will use to access resources while connected to the VPN.
 For example, if `domain_name` is `passianfl.nodea`, then researchers will access the FBM gui at `http://gui.passianfl.nodea`